 Uninsured/underinsured motorist coverage.
 This type of coverage protects you if you are involved in an accident with a driver who either does not have car insurance or does not have enough coverage.
 Uninsured/underinsured motorist insurance covers your expenses after an accident that should have been paid for by the at-fault driver’s liability insurance.
 It will automatically be included in your full coverage policy if it is required in your state.

 Personal injury protection/MedPay.
 Personal injury protection (PIP) insurance and MedPay coverage both cover medical expenses for you and your passengers after an accident, regardless of fault.
 Depending on your state, you may be required to carry one or the other.

-Still, it’s worth noting that full coverage is not the official name of any type of insurance, so be sure to clarify whether collision and comprehensive are included if you’re purchasing a AAA policy.
+Although these types of insurance are commonly included in a full coverage policy, what your specific policy includes will depend on your state.
+Full coverage is not the official name of any type of insurance, so be sure to clarify whether these types of insurance are included if you’re purchasing a AAA policy.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.